meteor/blaze/site/source/api/spacebars.md

 A double-braced tag at element level or in an attribute value typically evalutes to a string.
-If it evalutes to something else, the value will be cast to a string, unless the value is `null`, `undefined`, or `false`, which results in nothing being displayed. `Promise`s are not supported and will throw an error.
+If it evalutes to something else, the value will be cast to a string, unless the value is `null`, `undefined`, or `false`, which results in nothing being displayed. `Promise`s are also supported -- see below.

 Values returned from helpers must be pure text, not HTML.
 (That is, strings should have `<`, not `&lt;`.)
 Spacebars will perform any necessary escaping if a template is rendered to HTML.

+### Async content

+> This functionality is considered experimental and a subject to change.
+For
+> details please refer to [#424](https://github.com/meteor/blaze/pull/428).

+The values can be wrapped in a `Promise`.
+When that happens, it will be treated as `undefined` while it's pending or rejected.
+Once resolved, the resulting value is used.
+To have more fine-grained handling of non-resolved states, use `#let` and the async state helpers (e.g., `@pending`).

 ### SafeString